 We have also received requests for the dataset access from certain security agencies in the EU.
 In addition to that, our investigation has stirred the interest of academic researchers from worldwide who study the influence of Russia and the influence of its propaganda on various processes in their home countries in particular.

 Of course, our lack of understanding of the national context resulted in a fair share of criticism on part of our careful readers in connection with inappropriate representation of the actual position of a certain government officials, scientists or civic activists.
-Some criticism was expected since we are fully aware of our limited knowledge of the context and political landscape of the 19 countries which were the focus of our investigation (17 countries of the EU, Serbia and the UK).
+Some criticism was expected since we were fully aware of our limited knowledge of the context and political landscape of the 19 countries which were the focus of our investigation (17 countries of the EU, Serbia and the UK).
 Therefore, we would like to thank everyone who offered their objections and remarks via private messages and on social media.
 This feedback informs our continuous efforts to improve the project.

 To tell our readers more about the various supporters of the “Russian World” who exert influence or attempt it from within the countries of Europe in various forms, we have prepared a range of standalone publications of specific categories of such “agents”.